Calgary Coin & Antique Home Chinese Reference Guide Index

 F $75.00 VF $110.00

 FD-1810.
 Bronze 10 cash.
-Obverse: ""CHIH-CHENG T'UNG-PAO" in orthodox Chinese script.
+Obverse: "CHIH-CHENG T'UNG-PAO" in orthodox Chinese script.
 Reverse: the denomination indicator as the Mongol square script word for "10" above the hole, and the Chinese number "10" with a dot above it, below the hole.
 Average (1 specimen) 48 mm, 63.6 grams.
 The casting on this particular coin is rather crude with only partially finished rims.
 The specimen illustrated while grading only F for visual appearance is pretty much as cast with full original file marks on the high points.
+This type tends to be bold and well cast with high rims but the edges tend to be poorly finished.

 F $450.00